RomeroLab/pudms/README.md

 protein_py1 = 0.2 # change this to the prevalence of positive examples in your unlabeled set
 ```

-1. We generate a protein dataset from the specified paths:
+1. We generate a protein dataset from the txtfiles with specified
+    paths:

 <!-- end list -->